ryanatkn/cosmicplayground/readme.md

 [cosmicplayground.org](https://www.cosmicplayground.org)
-is a free and open source noncommercial hobby project exploring tools and toys using web tech for fun and learning.
+is a free and open source noncommercial hobby project exploring tools and toys with web tech.
 It's made with Svelte, SvelteKit, Vite, TypeScript, PixiJS, and _space_.

 - [Soggy Planet](https://www.cosmicplayground.org/soggy-planet) is an interactive map of Earth